mickem/nscp-docs/docs/howto/03x_migration.md

 ## Background (Whats has changed) ##

 In 0.4.0 a new format for the configuration was introduced.
 In addition to this some modules were renamed, some were changed from an architectural perspective and some were deprecated.
-The reason for this is that the "old" NSCient++ was approaching 10 years and was simply not designed for the flexibility which it offers today.
+The reason for this is that the "old" NSClient++ was approaching 10 years and was simply not designed for the flexibility which it offers today.
 I will readily admit that NSClient++ is the most flexible and powerful monitoring agent available in the open source space (and this is not PR speak it is the truth).
 To accommodate this flexibility the format **had to change**, it would have been impossible to keep backwards compatibility.
 But the changes are mainly structural and designed to make things look more similar so from a human perspective the change is minor.